SUMMARY AND ANALYSIS 0F THE 2018 CFI INVESTIGATION OF THE SAGAN SIGNAL

 No “value” in a confirmed alien bible code?
 In what might be the most ludicrous statement in scientific history, CFI chose to ignore what it conceded in writing: That science now has in its possession incontrovertible proof of extraterrestrial existence - direct evidence that SETI organizations around the world, supported by government tax dollars and wealthy philanthropists, have spent billions of dollars and decades of years trying to find.

 As avowed champions of transparency, Robyn Blumner and Barry Karr owe us an explanation.
-Unable to debunk the Newton Bible Code, the organization they co-manage has both a moral and professional responsibility to inform the world that a spectacular discovery of potentially great consequence has been investigated and confirmed.
+Unable to debunk the Sagan Signal, the organization they co-manage has both a moral and professional responsibility to inform the world that a spectacular discovery of potentially great consequence has been investigated and confirmed.
 For the CFI to refuse to make any announcement of discovery or to release any investigative details is unacceptable.
 What the hell is going on?